Sole Trader – What is a sole trader?

 - Sending a Self Assessment tax return every year

 - Paying Income Tax on your profits and National Insurance.
-HMRC has a useful calculator to help you work this out.

 You may also need to: